 - The problem also may have happened during installation.

 While your home’s air conditioner may be leaking for other reasons, such as a frozen evaporator coil, these are some of the most common.
-For help with any A/C malfunctions in your San Diego-area home, please contact us at Sherlock Heating & Air Conditioning.
+For help with any A/C malfunctions in your San Diego-area home, please contact us at Sherlock Plumbing, Heating & Air.